Walk-In Chicken Coop Guide: Must-Have Features & Mistakes to Avoid

 This is one of the most critical—and often overlooked—aspects of a healthy coop.
 Good ventilation is not the same as a draft.
 You want vents located high up in the coop, well above where your chickens roost, to allow ammonia fumes from droppings and excess moisture to escape.
 Without proper airflow, your chickens can develop serious respiratory problems.
 Excellent ventilation also helps keep the coop cooler in the summer and reduces the risk of frostbite in the winter by keeping the air dry.
 It’s an essential feature for maintaining a healthy environment for your flock.

-Miscalculating the True Cost
+Miscalculating the Long-Term Cost

 It can be tempting to go for the cheapest coop you can find, but this is almost always a costly mistake in the long run.
 Inexpensive, mass-produced coops are often made with flimsy materials that will need to be repaired or replaced within a year or two.
 The true cost of a coop includes not only the initial price but also the time and money spent on maintenance and the potential heartbreak of losing chickens to a predator that broke through a weak wall.
 A well-built, high-quality coop is a one-time investment that protects your flock and holds its value for years to come.